dertseha/eve-kino/README.md

 eve-kino is a web application to generate short movies using the art assets of EVE Online.

+**This project has been discontinued.
+If you find some re-use, I'd be happy about a reference.**

 Using the WebGL library from CCP, ccpwgl, this project provides a browser application to create spaceship animations.
 The production mirrors the recording of film; Instead of modifying orientation/position parameters by hand per frame, the actors (ships, ...) are recorded from the user input in real-time one by one, while the others replay their previously recorded script.